Majestic Northern Rockies on the Alaska Highway

 Entrance to the Signpost Forest in Watson Lake, Yukon Territory

 Muncho Lake was stunning.
-After our 150-mile total for the day, we were looking forward to a long relaxing visit.
-Our campground was at the Muncho Lake Provincial Park (McDonald Campground), right on the edge of the lake with a view of the beautiful water from inside our RV.
-The weather was on the cold side, even though we were at the end of May.
+After our 150-mile total for the day, we were looking forward to a long, relaxing visit.
+Our campground was at the Muncho Lake Provincial Park (McDonald Campground), right on the edge of the lake, with a view of the beautiful water from inside our RV.
+The weather was cold, even though we were at the end of May.

 The Signpost Forest at Watson Lake has more than 80,000 signs.
 Who counted them anyway?